Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Property investors, for the most part, likely consciously move into the buy-to-let market.
 But it’s not unheard of for homeowners to end up becoming “accidental” landlords.

-In fact, in recent years, this type of landlords have become an important part of the buy-to-let scene.
-Where demand drops, some property investors have little choice but to generate rental income from their existing assets.
-As opposed to selling them on.
+In fact, in recent years, this type of landlord has become an important part of the buy-to-let scene.
+Where demand drops, some homeowners have little choice but to generate rental income from their existing assets, as opposed to selling them on.

-You yourself may be an accidental landlord, or worry that you’ll become one without knowing what it all entails.
-To help you avoid any nasty surprises, this blog will break down the key details you need to know including accidiental landlord capital gains tax, income tax, insurance and more.
+Many reading this blog may be accidental landlords, or worry that they’ll become one without knowing what it all entails.
+To help these people avoid any nasty surprises, this blog will break down the key details and costs they need to know including accidental landlord capital gains tax, income tax, insurance, and more.

 blog divider up